chieftools/docs/src/pages/accountchief/tokens.md

 ## Personal Access Tokens

 Personal Access Tokens (PAT for short): are used to authenticate as your user account, it has the same access as you have in our web UI.
-Personal Access Tokens can be created from your account, you can access it directly by going to: [account.chief.app/api/tokens](https://account.chief.app/api/tokens).
+Personal Access Tokens can be created from your account, you can access it directly by going to: {% external-link href="https://account.chief.app/api/tokens?rel=chiefdocs" %}account.chief.app/api/tokens{% /external-link %}.

 ### Expiring tokens